-Exploration: The reflection and readiness of an individual to address a situation that they want, need or feel desired to change, and setting of an intention to manifest this change.
+Exploration (3 weeks): The reflection and readiness of an individual to address a situation that they want, need, or feel the desire to change, and setting of an intention to manifest this change.

-Immersion: The actual experience at the wellness venue that enables a new set or rest; shifting minds, unlearning limiting behaviors, experiencing the difference (what good feels like) and then deepening the original intent.
+Immersion (3 - 5 days): The actual experience at the wellness venue that enables a new set or rest; shifting minds, unlearning limiting behaviors, experiencing the difference (what good feels like) and then deepening the original intent.

-Adaptation: This is the experimenting in the real world with changes to systems, environments, collectives, through activities that support "practicing" the new behavior.
+Adaptation (3 months): This is the experimenting in the real world with changes to systems, environments, collectives, through activities that support "practicing" the new behavior.
 This can then create a collective ecosystem for learning and adapting.
 The ripple effect helps others diminish the fear of failure by providing a nourishing, encouraging, and motivating community.

-Integration: "Living" the new behavior at an unconscious competent with ongoing support through technology, coaching, peer groups, and networks.
+Integration (3 - 6 months): "Living" the new behavior at an unconscious competent with ongoing support through technology, coaching, peer groups, and networks.